Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 &nbsp; &nbsp; (ii) are not related to US/UC, namely: Audit, Reporting and Security._

 (fill in here)

->Business rules validation must be respected when recording and updating data.
+>Business rules validation are respected when recording and updating data.

->All those who wish to use the application must be authenticated with a password of seven alphanumeric characters, including three capital letters and two digits.
+>For all those who wish to use the application, authentication with a password of seven alphanumeric characters, including three capital letters and two digits is required.

 ## Usability